mongodb/docs/source/reference/commands.rst

    .. slave-ok, admin-only

-   See the ":doc:`/replication`" document for more information about replication, and the ":doc:`/reference/replica-status`" document for more information on the output of this command .
+   See the ":doc:`/core/replication`" document for more information regarding replication, and the ":doc:`/reference/replica-status`" document for more information on the output of this command .

 .. describe:: replSetInitiate